-5. You will be taken to the newly created group's page.
-Congratulations!
+6. Congratulations!
 You just created your own group.

 A group page is just like a personal Facebook page, except that all of its members can update the former as if it was their own.
 Members can, however, be limited in terms of posting and sending messages to co-members of the group.